kompo/auth/README.md

 _Button('Delete')
     ->checkAuth(
         'Record',                        // Resource to check
-        PermissionTypeEnum::ALL,         // Permission type (READ, WRITE, ALL)
         $teamId,                         // Team ID (optional)
-        'You need admin permissions'     // Message when permission is denied );
+        false                            // Retun null instead of a void element );
 ```

 If permission is denied, the element:

-- Is not rendered (default behavior)
+- Is will be rendered using null data
-- Or is displayed with a different style if you use conditional style classes
+- Or it will return a fully null

 ## Implementation Strategies